-Development of this Standard has been underpinned by formal and transparent stakeholder consultation processes.
-SSI is grateful for the time, expertise and valuable input of the many individuals and organisations who contributed to this Standard and its assurance system elements.
+The development of this Standard has been guided by formal and transparent stakeholder consultation processes.
+SSI extends its gratitude to the many individuals and organisations who contributed their time, expertise, and valuable input throughout the development of this Standard and its assurance system elements.

-Version 1 of the Standard was developed by the SSI Sponsors Group supported by a public comment period in Q2 - Q3 2023 and published in December 2023.
+Version 1 of the Standard was developed by the SSI Sponsors Group, supported by a public comment period in Q2 - Q3 2023, and was published in December 2023.
+Version 2 of the Standard was released in April 2024, reflecting ongoing improvements and updates.
+This document represents Version 3 of the SSI Standard.

-Where applicable, SSI conducts standards development following the ISEAL Code of Good Practice for Setting Social and Environmental Standards.
+Where applicable, SSI follows the ISEAL Code of Good Practice for Setting Social and Environmental Standards in the development of its standards.